lauralwd/azolla_phd_thesis/source/13_chapter_3_hidden-treasures.md

 \end{figure}
 \end{sidewaysfigure}

-Now we are able to visualy summarise a whole genus' metagenome, we ponder if certain patterns can be observed.
+Now we are able to visually summarise a whole genus' metagenome, we ponder if certain patterns can be observed.
 Metagenomes of the _Azolla_ genus show clear similarities in terms of taxonomy at the order level (+@fig:fig3_Azolla_genus_metagenome_order).
 Taxonomy of bacteria is represented by coloured clusters of scaffolds which often reoccur within the same sample.
 Comparing the various _Azolla_ species (+@fig:fig3_Azolla_genus_metagenome_order vertical panels), these clusters are often similar in number and taxonomy, indicating these metagenomes resemble each other at least at this level of taxonomy.